avasthiayush/hackdoc/README.md

 4.octocat1 hospital<br>
 5.octocat2 hospital<br>

-U can see informations about above given dummy hospitals.
+You can see informations about above given dummy hospitals.
+So to use our search function, you have to enter the above registered hospitals name otherwise you will see an error page:)

 ## 1.Homepage
 Hope page of HackDoc contains few general information about common dieseases.